 Some women cannot take any form of hormone replacement therapy, and the options need to be carefully considered.

-A hysterectomy is a major surgery for women to go through, and it can be very impactful on their hormone levels.
+A hysterectomy is a major surgery for women to go through, and it can be very impactful on their hormone levels and metabolism.

 It's important to discuss the implications of a hysterectomy beforehand and be prepared for what may happen afterwards.